hieunghia-pat/UIT-ObjectRelationTransformer/README.md

 =================
 This repo is based on [Object Relation Transformer](https://github.com/yahoo/object_relation_transformer) with modification for using with Python3 and the [UIT-ViIC](https://arxiv.org/abs/2002.00175) dataset.
 For more detail please visit the original repository.

-From there to the end there are instructions of the original repository.

 ## Object Relation Transformer

 This is a PyTorch implementation of the Object Relation Transformer published in NeurIPS 2019.
 You can find the paper [here](https://papers.nips.cc/paper/9293-image-captioning-transforming-objects-into-words.pdf).
 This repository is largely based on code from Ruotian Luo's Self-critical Sequence Training for Image Captioning GitHub repo, which can be found [here](https://github.com/ruotianluo/self-critical.pytorch).